detekt/detekt/docs/pages/gettingstarted/type-resolution.md

 If you're running Detekt **without** type resolution, all the rules that require type resolution **will not run**.

-All the rules that require type resolution are annotated with [`@requiresTypeResolution`](https://github.com/detekt/detekt/search?q=%5C%40requiresTypeResolution) in the KDoc.
+All the rules that require type resolution are annotated with [`@RequiresTypeResolution`](https://github.com/detekt/detekt/search?q=%40RequiresTypeResolution).

 Moreover, their official documentation in the Detekt website will mention _Requires Type Resolution_ ([like here](./potential-bugs.html#unnecessarysafecall)).